zorael/kameloso/README.md

 Otherwise use the `--monochrome` setting to disable colours, or compile a non-`colours` configuration.

 Terminal output will be broken in Cygwin terminals without compiling the aforementioned `cygwin` configuration.
-Here too Powershell consoles are not affected and can be used with any configuration. `cmd` also works without `cygwin`, albeit with the previously mentioned colour issues.
+Here too Powershell and `cmd` consoles are unaffected and can be used with any configuration.

 When run in such Cygwin terminals, the bot cannot gracefully shut down upon Ctrl+C. Any changes to configuration will have to be otherwise saved prior to forcefully exiting thus.

 ## Posix

-* If the pipeline FIFO is removed while the program is running, it will hang upon exiting, requiring manual interruption with Ctrl+C. This is a tricky problem to solve, as it requires figuring out how to do non-blocking reads.
+If the pipeline FIFO is removed while the program is running, it will hang upon exiting, requiring manual interruption with Ctrl+C. This is a tricky problem to solve, as it requires figuring out how to do non-blocking reads.
 Help wanted.

 # Roadmap